Rising-Stars-by-Sunshine/Poblem-Set-2/README.md

 Source: data sourced from [the World Bank](https://data.worldbank.org/indicator/NY.GDP.MKTP.CD) and matrix created with [Scikit Learn](https://scikit-learn.org/stable/modules/ensemble.html#forests-of-randomized-trees).

 Figure 2 is a confusion matrix for the random forest classifier algorithm for GDP prediction.
 This is useful to see how suitable this algorithm is for the problem.
+Each box shows the number of occurences of True Positive, False Positive, False Negative, and True Negative.
+The legend on the right shows the counts of observations, with yellow being more observations and purple meaning fewer.
 The x-axis is predicted label and the y-axis is true label.
 0 represents a decrease in GDP and 1 represents an increase in GDP.
 The precision is TP/TP+FP = 6/7 = 0/86.
 The recall is T/TP+FN = 6/7 = 0.86.

 references: https://www.v7labs.com/blog/confusion-matrix-guide